AD DESCRIPTION

 • Releasing a breath you didn't realize you were holding

-These phrases feel so natural we can’t help but put them together, but when enough of them sneak into a novel, it loses its sense of originality.
-And that's the problem, because they also sound like "good writing" since we've seen them in novels we admire.
-By trying to write well, we're actually hurting our writing.
+These phrases feel so natural we can’t help putting them together, but when enough of them sneak into a novel, it loses its sense of originality.
+They sound like "good writing" to us since we've seen them in novels we admire.

-(Here's more on Overcoming Adversity Through Adverbs)
+(Here's more with Overcoming Adversity Through Adverbs)

 Common Places to Find Word Packages

-Look for anything that feels “written” or overly familiar.
 Word packages often read like a canned sentence, even if it's a good sentence (there's a reason these words keep getting put together).
-Trust your instincts on this, since everyone reads different novels and what's common to your genre might be different fro another.
+Trust your instincts on this, since everyone reads different novels and what's common to your genre might be different from another.
 Only you know what’s familiar to you.

 In the stage direction: This is the area that always gets me.
 How many times has one of your characters "crept cautiously across whatever" or "pressed an ear against something" or heard "a noise rang out?"
-What your character is doing might be different, but it’s phrased in a way readers have read a hundred times before.

 • Yeah, right